Rookie Squad

 Jack burst on to the Australian golfing scene with a second-place finish at the 2020 Isuzu Queensland Open as an amateur.
 The 23-year-old South Australian reached a high of World No.31 in the WAGR rankings.
 Prior to turning pro, the South Australian recorded a course record 65 at Kooyonga in the 2021 Australian Amateur Championship.

-He won his first tournament as a pro at the Gippsland Super 6 in December, setting himself up for a bright future.
+He won his first tournament as a pro at the Gippsland Super 6 in December 2021 and he won Asian Tour qualifying in early 2023 to earn his card.

 Professional Wins